 Adoring Hitler: Color Photos of a Tyrant Among the Crowds

-Billions of words, hundreds of books and countless articles—in newspapers, magazines and online—have been written about Adolf Hitler.
-Most of those writings have tried, at some point, to explain or at least examine how a nondescript, failed artist was able to bend millions of people to his will, overrun an entire continent and pull much of the globe into a catastrophic world war.
+Billions of words, hundreds of books, scores of movies and plays and countless articles—in newspapers, magazines and online—have been written about Adolf Hitler.
+Most of those writings have tried, at some point, to explain or at least examine how a nondescript, failed artist was able to bend millions of people to his will, overrun a continent and pull much of the globe into a catastrophic world war.

 Whatever the true, core source of his malevolent charisma, there’s simply no getting around the fact that, for more than a decade in the middle part of the 20th century, men, women and children were drawn, in droves, to Hitler and his message.
 Here, LIFE.com offers color pictures by Hitler’s personal photographer, Hugo Jaeger, that testify to the Führer’s mass popularity, and the often frenzied response he was able to elicit from otherwise staid citizens of the Reich.

 [Read the stranger-than-fiction tale of how Time Inc. came to own Jaeger’s archive, and see more of his photos]